 Dr. Mahmoud Na'amneh is Associate Professor of Cultural Anthropology at Yarmouk University in Irbid, Jordan.
 He earned his BA in English Language from Yarmouk University, Jordan; his MA in anthropology from the University of Arkansas, Fayetteville; and his PhD in anthropology from the University of California, Davis.
 Dr. Na'amneh's research interests focus on national identity, globalization, cultural heritage, and collective memory in the Middle East.
 He has participated in a number of research projects on various socio-cultural phenomena in the Jordanian society.

-Dr. Omar Rifai is a part-time Professor of Political Science and International Relations at the University of Jordan.
-He is a retired career diplomat, having served in Jordan's embassies in London, Berne, New York and Washington and as Jordan’s Ambassador to Israel, Egypt, the Arab League and Italy.
-He also was the Secretary-General of the Foreign Ministry and the President of the Jordan Institute of Diplomacy.
-He received his undergraduate education at Harvard University with a Bachelor's degree in Government, his Master's from Georgetown University in History, and his PhD in International Relations from American University.
+Dr. Omar Rifai is Director of Arab Affairs in the United Nations office in Amman.
+He is a career diplomat, having served in Jordan's embassies in London, Bern, New York and Washington and as Jordan’s Ambassador to Israel, Egypt, the Arab League and Italy.
+He also was the Secretary-General of the Foreign Ministry and twice as the President of the Jordan Institute of Diplomacy.
+He received his undergraduate education at Harvard University with a Bachelor's degree in Government, his Master's from Georgetown University in History, and his PhD in International Relations from the American University.